alibaba/GraphScope/docs/reference/gnn_engine/graph_query_en.rst

 #2 Data Query

 **GL** has two basic data types: ``Nodes`` and ``Edges``.
-Graph raversal, query, and sampling operations all return a batch of vertices or edges.
+Graph traversal, query, and sampling operations all return a batch of vertices or edges.
 In particular, non-aligned sampling returns the sparse form of two basic data types, namely ``SparseNodes`` and ``SparseEdges``.
 The interface of ``Nodes`` is shown as follows.